 eEuroparts.com® delivers the most extensive, accurate, and easy to navigate European auto parts catalog in the automotive aftermarket.
 We carry specialty auto parts from over 300 leading manufacturers, including Akebono, Behr, Bilstein, Bosch, Bosch Brakes, EBC Brakes, Elring, FAG, FTE, Hella, INA, Mahle, MANN+HUMMEL, Nissens, Luk, Sachs, Walbo, and more.
 We buy direct from all of our suppliers so that we can offer our customers the best possible value.

-Since our founding in 2000, eEuroparts has always owned, stocked, and shipped everything we sell, allowing us to offer unmatched, price, customer service and satisfaction. eEuroparts.com® is committed to providing you with a user friendly online experience, a knowledgeable customer service staff, fast and reliable shipping, and quality parts at wholesale prices.
-Whether it's parts for: SAAB, Volvo, BMW, VW, Mercedes, Audi, Mini Cooper, and Porsche.
-Come find out why we've been the leading European import specialist parts for the last 15 years.
+Since our founding in 2000, eEuroparts.com® has always offered unmatched pricing, customer service, and satisfaction. eEuroparts.com® is committed to providing you with a user friendly online experience, a knowledgeable customer service staff, fast and reliable shipping, and quality parts at wholesale prices.
+Whether it's parts for SAAB, Volvo, BMW, VW, Mercedes, Audi, Mini Cooper, or Porsche, we have the parts you need.
+Come find out why we've been leading the European import specialist parts market for the last 15 years.
 Shop online here at http://www.eeuroparts.com or call us (800) 467-9769.